See Nutshell in action!

 Here are 12 tips on how to choose a CRM!

-This is important because every CRM is built differently, and not all of them include or prioritize the same features.
+This is important when choosing your CRM because every CRM is built differently, and not all of them include or prioritize the same features.
 So, you need to know in advance what you want to do with the platform.
 Is your priority customer segmentation?
 Email marketing automation?
 Sales analytics?

 Make sure you decide early on what you want the platform for because that will make things much easier later on.